mika-littor/CGM-in-Mice-Analysis/README.md

 ### [FILE: plot_single_mouse_per_day](plot_single_mouse_per_day.py)
 Creating a plot that shows the glucose levels measured on a **single** mouse during the time of recording.
-The x-axis represent the time from 00:00 to 24:00, and the y-axis the glucose levels measured.
+The x-axis represents the time from 00:00 to 24:00, and the y-axis the glucose levels measured.

 The plot could either represent the **mean** or the **median** values of the data,